 Geologically speaking, how old are these trees?
 Radioisotopic dates zircons tell us that the trees in the Black Forest were deposited about 211 million years ago and those in the Blue, Jasper, Crystal, and Rainbow Forests were deposited around 218 million years ago.

 Do the rings we see in some of the petrified wood represent annual growth rings?
 No. As sub-tropical to tropical trees, they probably grew year-round.
 There would need to be a growing season versus a non-growing season to create annual growth rings.

 How tall were these trees?
-Dr. Judy Parrish and a University of Arizona geology student doing a log orientation study at Long Logs measured two trees 137 feet and 141 feet long.
-This indicates that the trees approached at least 200 feet tall when alive.
+Two trees in the Long Logs area of the Rainbow Forest measure 137 and 141 feet long.
+This indicates that some of the trees may have approached at least 200 feet (61 m) tall when alive.

 Is this the largest concentration of petrified wood in the nation?
 In the world?
 This is considered one of the largest concentrations in the world, with other large ones found in North Dakota, Argentina, and Egypt.

 Where were the volcanoes that provided the ash and silica to petrify these logs?
-Most researchers explain that there were volcanoes to the west, some add that there may have been some to the south.
+Geological reconstructions of the Triassic Period show that there were volcanic mountain chains to the west and south.

 What do all the colors in the petrified wood represent?The various colors represent the trace minerals in the quartz.
 Iron and manganese account for much of the coloration, carbon also can add black, and—rarely, there is chromium that provides a true green.